Importance of spiritual support at end-of-life

 • decide whether those sources are helpful during this period in their lives.

-Spiritual support doesn’t have to be structured but the expectation is that it would also include assessment and provision of resources to support the person approaching the end of life and those close to them.
-Spiritual support is tailored to the needs, beliefs and values of the person approaching the end of life.
+Spiritual support does not have to be structured but the expectation is that it would also include assessment and provision of resources to support the person approaching the end of life and those close to them.
+It is tailored to the needs, beliefs and values of the person approaching the end of life.
 Families and relationships tend to be an important influence on spiritual wellbeing, and much support can be provided from within the family or by close friends.

 What is spirituality?